thatsyogeshjjr/Lunaris/README.md

 - PDF/CSV:
   reportlab or pdfkit for PDF
   pandas.to_csv() for CSV export

-### AI, transformers, Models
+## App Details
-- **Decision Tree Classifier**:  for predicting suitable crop based on parameters like K,N,pH,etc.
+- Crop Prediction: uses Decision Tree for prediction of crop based on nitrogetn, potassium, phosphorus, rainfall and temperature parameters
 -

 ## Feature List